kizniche/Mycodo/mycodo-manual.md

 Type | Description
 --------- | ----------------------------------------------
-Measurement Average | Calculates the average of several Inputs.
-Measurement Verification | Ensures the greatest difference between any selected Inputs is less than Max Difference.
-The stored value is the average of the selected Inputs.
+Average | Stores the average of the selected Inputs Largest | Stores the largest measurement from the selected Inputs Smallest | Stores the smallest measurement from the selected Inputs Verification | Ensures the greatest difference between any selected Inputs is less than Max Difference, and if so, stores the average of the selected Inputs

 Setting | Description